-An extremely versatile model w/21 tools, including the brand's largest pliers and longest blades.
+An extremely versatile model with 21 tools, including the brand's largest pliers and longest blades.
 Solid, reliable tools for a wide range of tasks.

 The black finish is a bit oily at first, but this fades with use.
 It's costly, but you get a lot for the money.

-A popular model w/17 versatile tools and a sleek stainless steel finish.
+A popular model with 17 versatile tools and a sleek stainless steel finish.
 The blades are very sharp and the pliers have a reliable grip.

 It's on the higher end of the price spectrum but has fewer tools than some cheaper choices.